dbbs-lab/bsb-core/docs/connectivity/point_cloud.rst

 ShapesComposition
 *****************

-The geometric shapes representing a cell are stored in a :class:`bsb.connectivity.ShapesComposition  <.connectivity.point_cloud.ShapesComposition>` object.
+The geometric shapes representing a cell are stored in a :class:`ShapesComposition  <.connectivity.point_cloud.geometric_shapes.ShapesComposition>` object.
-This class contains a collection of geometric shapes (objects of class `GeometricShape`) along with a set of labels describing wich parts of a neuron each shape is describing.
+This class contains a collection of geometric shapes (objects of class :class:`GeometricShape  <.connectivity.point_cloud.geometric_shapes.GeometricShape>` ) along with a set of labels describing wich parts of a neuron each shape is describing.
 The parameter voxel_size controls how many points are generated in a cloud: it generates as many points as the number of voxels in the volume of the shapes.
 The ShapesComposition object to use in a point cloud connection strategy must be specified in the `cloud_names` variable in the configuration file, specifying a list of files from which the point cloud are loaded.
 For example if we stored a ShapesComposition representing a stellate cell in a file called stellate.pck, we can connect a stellate cell to a Purkinje cell as follows.

 .. code-block:: json